leovcunha/mouse_pointer_controller/README.md

 It can be seen that face detection is the most time consuming model.
 All the models had very similar results for the processor used for inference.
 The loading times were better for the FP32 model.

+The model with lower precision INT8 has smaller size which can be a good fit in case of space restriction.
+But it also could lose accuracy by lowering precision.
+So if space is not a problem a FP32 would be recommended and FP16 stays in the middle of the way as a compromise solution.